verdaccio/verdaccio/README.md

 Now you can navigate to [http://localhost:4873/](http://localhost:4873/) where your local packages will be listed and can be searched.

+> Warning: Verdaccio current is not support PM2's cluster mode, run it with cluster mode may cause unknown behavior

 #### Beta

 If you are an adventurous developer you can use and install the latest beta version, this is a non stable version, I'd recommend only use for testing purporses.